pawel-wzietek/IODevices/README.md

 *   if error and `retry` enabled: wait a delay `delayretry` (cannot be interrupted), then repeat the whole query process unless aborted by user

-Here the bus is locked during each I/O operation but not between write and read, however the device is locked during the whole query.
+Here the interface is locked during each I/O operation but not between write and read, however the device is locked during the whole query.
 Therefore when a thread is waiting for response from a device other async threads can send commands to their respective devices.
 Interleaving is obtained automatically.

 Also, for the same reason interleaving is possible for blocking calls if `eventsallowed` field is set (default): this flag enables processing application events during delay and wait loops in blocking calls: if there are blocking calls in timers then timer events can be processed between write and read (this is disabled if `eventsallowed` is set to false, then however the GUI may freeze during blocking calls!).